-When we see a writer of Scripture use the two words, “My purpose,” we should lean forward a bit because we are about to find gold.
-Of course all Scripture is gold, but I think we can agree there are those extra 24k gold deposits.
+When we see a writer of Scripture use the two words, “my purpose,” we should lean forward a bit because we are about to find gold.
+Of course all Scripture is gold, but I think we can agree there are those extra 24-karat gold deposits.

-This verse, Colossians 2:2–3, served as the focus of my work for over a decade as I pastored the community of preparing pastors at Asbury Theological Seminary.
+Colossians 2:2–3 served as the focus of my work for over a decade as I pastored the community of preparing pastors at Asbury Theological Seminary.
 For our team, this text served as the focus and force behind our work in forming a community that formed men and women into mature followers of Jesus Christ.
-We developed a shorthand or symbol among our team that we signaled in all manner of signs: 2:2.
-My favorite was the 2:2 domino.
+We developed a shorthand, or symbol, among our team that we used in all manner of signs: 2:2.
+Yes, the whole domino effect idea began with #2/2.

-Colossians 2:2 became “our purpose” and the organizing principle of what a growing community of growing people looked like.
+Colossians 2:2 became “our goal” and the organizing principle of what a growing community of growing people should look like.
 Let’s break down the passage and take a closer look.

 6. This is why banding together is so critical if we are going to sow for a great awakening.
-“Christ in you” only comes to full expression when it becomes “Christ in y’all.”
-This will not happen in our churches in any significant way until it begins to happen significantly in many small ways, i.e. a growing number of small bands of people who become “encouraged in heart and united in love.”
+“Christ in you” only comes to full expression when it becomes “Christ in y’all,” or as my more Southern colleagues point out, “Christ in all y’all!”
+This will not happen in our churches in any significant way until it begins to happen significantly in many small ways, that is, with a growing number of small bands of people who become “encouraged in heart and united in love.”

-O.K., I’ll just show you my cards.
-That’s “my purpose” for you—encouraged in heart and united in love . . . banded together to sow for a great awakening.
-And all this time you thought this was a daily devotion. ;0)
+Okay, I’ll just show you my cards.
+That’s “my goal” for you—encouraged in heart and united in love . . . banded together to sow for a great awakening.
+And all this time you thought this was a daily devotion.

-1. What do you think of the implications of “Christ in y’all” vs. “Christ in you?”
+1. What do you think of the implications of “Christ in y’all” versus “Christ in you?”